Ling Cage: Laborer

 Residents who fail to meet the genetic-quality standard.
-Perform manual labor work and live in the hanging lower levels of Lighthouse known as the Pigeon Cage.
+Perform labor work and live in the hanging lower levels of Lighthouse known as the Pigeon Cage.

 LongGu Village (introduced in S2)

 A place founded and led by Bai Yuekui, housing hundreds of people.
 The village accepts ground survivors and does not control villagers' emotions.
 Here, people can form families.
 The eligible couples who pass the parental test are permitted to reproduce.
-The villagers train to manipulate their inner Life Substance, transform it into power one can control.
-There are three steps to reach Substance Potential: generate intent-force, compress Life Substance, initiate potential power.
+The villagers train to manipulate their inner Life Substance, transform it into power that one can control.
+There are three steps to reach Substance Potential: generate intent-force, compress Life Substance, and initiate potential power.
 Those who activate Life Substance power are called Awakeners.
-Through practice, the villagers can hide their presence from Extremonzoans by entering the Guiyuan mode.
+Through practice, the villagers can hide their presence from Extremozoans by entering the Guiyuan mode.
 The village uses Shielded Towers to keep the Extremozoans away.
 The towers have frequency filters to capture the special magnetic field released by an unknown source and use plasma emitters to magnify the field.